 Celebrate cultural values, diversity and heritage

-While environmental preservation is a vital component of ecotourism, it is important to stress its impact on the traditions of a location.
+While environmental preservation is a vital component of Ecotourism, it is important to stress tourism's impact on the traditions of a location.
 Ecotourists are looking to understand the region and its culture.
-Court Whelan discusses the search for “authentic”.
-They wouldn’t travel to India to experience what we do in Australia, but to experience life in India.
-This means that the preservation of the culture and diversity that makes up the region is not only preserved, but allowed to flourish.
+Court Whelan discusses the search for “authentic.”

-Culture is a blend “of knowledge, experience, beliefs, values, attitudes, meanings, hierarchies, religion, notions of time, roles, spatial relations, concepts of the universe, and material objects and possessions acquired by a group of people in the course of generations through individual and group striving”.
+Culture is a blend “of knowledge, experience, beliefs, values, attitudes, meanings, hierarchies, religion, notions of time, roles, spatial relations, concepts of the universe, and material objects and possessions acquired by a group of people in the course of generations through individual and group striving.”
 It is easy to forget that culture is not only made up of physical representations, but of psychological components as well.
-The attitudes and values of a culture are just as important, if not more, than the physical.
-It’s important, as Ecotourists, to understand and remember this fact when traveling.
+The attitudes and values of a culture are just as important, if not more, than the physical aspects.
+It’s important, as ecotourists, to understand and remember this fact when travelling.

 Tourism, when conducted properly, can allow a region to maintain their practices.
 Standardisation threatens local cultures to alter the way they carry out certain processes.
 An example used by Court Whelan was carving canoes, “When a village realises that it’s easier to use machetes rather than wooden spikes to carve a canoe, or to buy matches instead of using a bow drill to make fire, the natural progression is to lose touch with the more “primitive” method and replace it with the newer way of doing things.
 When ecotourists pay to be a part of and witness a canoe-making ceremony, they are incentivising the preservation of knowledge and therefore helping a culture retain tradition and heritage”.

 By training locals and allowing them to run their own tours, they are allowed to demonstrate their culture in the most authentic way possible.
-Instead of an outsider making an attempt to understand and decide how to portray these cultures, natives to the region are making these decisions themselves.
-They are then able to preserve and allow the most important parts of their lives to flourish.
-In turn, they are able to use the profit made to safeguard their practices and heritage.
-This level of control creates a mutual beneficial relationship for both the locals and the tourists visiting.
+Instead of an outsider making an attempt to understand and decide how to portray these cultures, natives to the region are able to preserve and allow the most important parts of their lives to flourish.
+In turn, they are able to use the profits from the tours to safeguard their practices and heritage.
+This level of control creates a mutually beneficial relationship for both the locals and the tourists visiting.